luojun6/programming_notes/cpp_101/moshcpp/moshcpp_part3.md

 So it's going to implictly convert this integer to a person object, so underflying is going to create a person object, and then it will pass that person object to this function.

 But look at the syntax, in this case it doesn't really make sense to pass an integer to this function.
-This is where we can use the `explicit` keyword to preventthe complier from doing an implict conversion.
+This is where we can use the `explicit` keyword to prevent the complier from doing an implict conversion.

 ![classes_15](./images/classes_15.png)